vuejs/rfcs/active-rfcs/0000-function-api.md

 ## Vue is all about simplicity and this RFC is not.

-This RFC (and most others) are written for implementors and advanced users, who are aware of the internal design constraints of the framework.
+This RFC (as most others) are written for implementors and advanced users, who are aware of the internal design constraints of the framework.
 It focuses on the technical details and has to be extremely thorough and cover all possible edge cases.
 Please don't let the complexity of this RFC fool you.
 It may seem complex at first glance, but with the right understanding, taking time to learn and listen to those who understand it, you also learn it's not all that complex and most likely will also understand the important reasons for the additional API.
 Yes, it provides more flexibility, which means more responsibility on your part.
 But, if you are honest, we think you'll agree, that's not necessisarly a bad thing in terms of programming.
-The constraints you've loved in Vue are still there.
+The external API constraints you've learned to love in Vue are still there.

 We will also provide tutorials, which will be much easier to follow along with.
-In the meanwhile, check out [these examples](#comparison-with-2x-api) and judge for yourself, if the new API is really so much more complex.
+In the meanwhile, check out [these examples](#comparison-with-2x-api) and judge for yourself, if the new API is really so much more complex. **Again, we ask you to also fully read this RFC.**

 ## This will lead to spaghetti code and is much harder to read.